dylibso/chicory/README.md

 ### runtime package

-This contains the actual Chicory runtime.
+The [runtime](runtime/) packages contains the actual Chicory runtime.
 There are a few scripts we use here too:

 ```bash
 cd runtime